oicr-gsi/shesmu/README.md

   to the file containing the provenance settings.
 - JSON files.
 Create a JSON file ending in `.gsi_std` containing an array of objects.
 This can be copied from a running Shesmu instance at `/input/gsi_std`.
+- JSON URLs.
+Create a JSON file ending in `.gsi_std-remote` containing an object `{"url": ..., "ttl": ...}` where _url_ is the URL to download the data and _ttl_ is the number of second to cache the data for.

 ### Constant Inputs
 Constant values can also be included in a Shesmu script.
 The following are available: